top of page

 The most important dietary modifications you will need to do:

-• Avoid all sugar and sweeteners
+• Avoid excessive sugar and sweeteners

-• Control portion sizes and avoid overeating
+• Control food amount and avoid overeating

 • Make sure your blood glucose level is ideal

-• Avoid alcohol
+• Limit alcohol

 It's crucial to remember that MAFLD can progress to more severe liver conditions like non-alcoholic steatohepatitis (NASH) or cirrhosis.
 So it’s important to switch to the ideal diet as soon as possible to prevent more serious outcomes.